INTERPOL-Innovation-Centre/Relevant-Open-Source-projects-for-LEAs/README.md

 - [IPED](https://github.com/lfcnassif/IPED) - (Digital Evidence Processor and Indexer, original acronym is Brazilian), a set of scripts and tools to conduct Digital Forensics evidence exploitation.
 It is developed by Digital Forensics Experts of the Brazilian Federal Police

 - [CASE](https://github.com/casework) - Cyber-investigation Analysis Standard Expression (CASE) is an Ontology for cyber investigations
+- [Patagrule](https://github.com/rarecoil/pantagrule) - Although not a tool, Patagrule offers optimised rule sets for use with [HashCat](https://hashcat.net/hashcat/).
+These rules offers faster results based on publicly available leaked passwords sets.